 In my opinion, it’s one of the best wineries in Margaret River for lunch – come here for a delicious meal and try the Brookland Valley Sauvignon Blanc.

 Click here for a selection of accommodation options in the Margaret River region!
 Tip: stay in Dunsborough, Yallingup or Margaret River (town)!
 Need some flexibility?
 Double check the cancellation policy – most places offer free cancellation.

 Wills Domain is a family-owned winery and has an incredibly relaxed yet elegant atmosphere.
 It offers fine dining with seasonal produce from the region and has won awards for its Shiraz and Cabernet Merlot.
 It’s also a perfect coffee spot, and even offers the perfect photo spot that frames the rolling hills and vineyard across Gunyulgup Valley perfectly.

 Related article: Read this if you’re looking for even more wine regions around the world that will spark your wanderlust!

 Amelia Park is one of the best places to go for a fine dining experience in the Margaret River region.
 Its dining room is exquisite and is the perfect place for special occasions.
 Its cellar door is just adjacent to the restaurant and offers wine flights paired with cheese and charcuterie plates.

 Come here for the wine, stay for the scones and the incredible view!
 Watershed Wines has a large cafe with an extensive menu, so it’s a great option for a hearty lunch.
-The view of the vineyard from their outdoor terrace is also to die for!
+The picturesque view of the classic Margaret River vineyards from their outdoor terrace is also to die for.